beginner

 3. Check calibration - Some devices need recalibration

-4. Contact IoT provider - May be hardware issue
+4. Contact IoT provider - May be a hardware issue

 Alerts Not Sending